stephenmcd/mezzanine/README.rst

 Support
 =======

+To report a security issue, please send an email privately to `security@jupo.org`_.
+This gives us a chance to fix this issue and create an official release for it, prior to the issue being made public.

 For general questions or comments, please join the `mezzanine-users`_ mailing list.
 To report a bug or other type of issue, please use the `GitHub issue tracker`_.

 Sites Using Mezzanine
 =====================